 It is hard for any validation professional to understand the mentality of persons that would patiently wait for a regulatory visitation – knowing it was routine for their operators and laboratory technicians to execute tasks without using a documented standard operating procedure.

 It therefore becomes pretty obvious and very essential for personnel to be trained in the use of documented standard operating pratice, in the execution of their daily tasks, to ensure they are aware of why and how these SOPs play such an important role in fulfilling the specific company’s regulatory requirements from WHO, FDA, EMEA or other national health authorities.
 Health authorities world-wide expect pharmaceutical, cosmetic and food producers to use approved manufacturing processes in written SOPs format.

-4. Failure to establish and follow document approval, distribution and change procedures, as required by 21 CFR 820.40.
+4. Failure to establish and follow document approval, distribution and change procedure, as required by 21 CFR 820.40.
 For example, standard operating procedures on how to control approval, distribution, and changes to device master records (DMRs), specifications, device history records (DHRs) and labeling for your strep A and hCG in vitro diagnostics were not available and documents not signed as approved for use were being used in product manufacturing and finished product testing locations during this inspection.
 [See inspection observations 16 and 17.]

 5. Failure to establish standard operating procedures to ensure that all purchased or